scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 104.92

-For how good the Vikings have been this year, Dalvin Cook has been a bit disappointing… and hes not even the most disappointing RB on Tarvs roster (Najee)/ Luckily for Tarv, Jalen Hurts has been outstanding and WR injuries on the Chargers has allowed Palmer to shine.
-But with Eagles facing tougher defenses in the coming weeks and Chargers WRs getting healthy, Travis is going to need to hope his RBs figure it out.
+For how good the Vikings have been this year, Dalvin Cook has been a bit disappointing, and he is not even the most disappointing RB on Tarv's roster (Najee).
+Luckily for Tarv, Jalen Hurts has been outstanding, and WR injuries on the Chargers have allowed Palmer to shine.
+But with the Eagles facing tougher defenses in the coming weeks and Chargers WRs getting healthy, Travis is going to need to hope his RBs figure it out.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |